-- Complete optometric eye examination; - Office-based evaluation and management services, consultations, diagnostic examinations, and non-invasive procedures for the diagnosis and treatment of diseases of the eye and the prescribing of pharmaceutical agents authorized under State Education Law; - Eyeglass lenses (except to providers who dispense to recipients whose county of fiscal responsibility is a county other than New York City); - Frames (except to providers who dispense to recipients whose county of fiscal responsibility is a county other than New York City); - Contact lenses; - Artificial eyes (when ocularist is certified); - Low vision examination (when doctor is certified); - Low vision aids and visual rehabilitation; - Visual fields examination (complete), with medical diagnostic evaluation; - Orthoptic and/or pleoptic training with continuing medical direction and evaluation; - Repairs and refitting of eyeglasses; and - Fitting of eyeglasses.
+- Complete optometric eye examination; - Office-based evaluation and management services, consultations, diagnostic examinations, and non-invasive procedures for the diagnosis and treatment of diseases of the eye and the prescribing of pharmaceutical agents authorized under State Education Law; - Eyeglass lenses (except to providers who dispense to enrollees whose county of fiscal responsibility is a county other than NYC or to NYC providers who choose to use the Wallkill Optical Lab); - Frames (except to providers who dispense to enrollees whose county of fiscal responsibility is a county other than NYC or to NYC providers who choose to use the Wallkill Optical Lab); - Contact lenses; - Low vision examination (when doctor is certified); - Low vision aids and visual rehabilitation; - Visual fields examination (complete), with medical diagnostic evaluation;

+- Orthoptic and/or pleoptic training with continuing medical direction and evaluation;

+- Repairs and refitting of eyeglasses; and

+- Fitting of eyeglasses.

-Additional reimbursement for a low vision examination is not available when it is performed by an optometrist for an individual recipient as part of a complete optometric eye examination and/or eye refraction.
+Additional reimbursement for a low vision examination is not available when it is performed by an optometrist for an individual enrollee as part of a complete optometric eye examination and/or eye refraction.